| (Editor's notes:

 below the counterparty credit ratings of the issuer, unless there

 are other reasons to apply greater notching.
+The reason that

 preference shares and other hybrid instruments are rated so highly